 If you're unsure of where to stay on an Eastern Cape safari, speak with one of our Africa Travel Specialists to give them an idea of what you're hoping of experiencing.
 There are plenty of excellent family-friendly, romantic and luxurious accommodation options available to you across the region.

-Are you someone who wants to wake up to incredible views of nature surrounding you?
+Are you someone who wants to wake up to incredible views of nature?
 Then Amakhala Safari Lodge is an ideal fit, with a safari hut presiding over a waterhole and chances to spot small game.

-Other safari lodges in the Eastern Cape include Pumba Game Reserve, where you can stay in a water lodge set by a charming lake, and Settlers Drift, from which you're able to uniquely view wildlife on two beautiful rivers.
-Its infinity edge pool with views across the plains completes what is a superb property.
+Other safari lodges in the Eastern Cape include Pumba Game Reserve, where you can stay in a water lodge set by a charming lake, and Settlers Drift, from which you're able to view wildlife on two beautiful rivers.
+Its infinity edge pool with views across the plains completes the superb property.

 On top of walking safaris and wildlife watching in a 4×4 vehicle, other activities to do include birdwatching, stargazing and horseback riding.
 The area provides unparalleled diversity of natural, cultural and historical treasures for you to discover—a true microcosm of the country as a whole.

-Then, after your safari in the Eastern Cape, a great idea to wind down after all this excitement is to relax on the beaches.
+Then, after your safari in the Eastern Cape, a great idea to wind down afterwards is to relax on the beaches.
 Or, how about exploring more of the country through coastal hikes and culture visits?

 Africa Travel Specialist